 Wishlist to Leica

 The main quarrel I have with this glass is less than ideal ease of view.
 This is due to the extremely compact design which is the essence of the 8x32 Ultravid, so I don´t really expect changes here.
 But I definitely would like to see a brighter image in the footsteps of the 8x42.
 The eyecups should really be longer and have more clickstops.

-The Ultravid 8x32 HD Plus occupies a special niche - extremely small with best image quality possible for that size if your emphasis is more on high contrast than on viewing comfort - and is probably quite successful in doing so.
+The Ultravid 8x32 HD Plus occupies a special, but interesting niche - extremely small with best image quality possible for that size if your emphasis is more on high contrast than on viewing comfort - and is probably quite successful in doing so.
 On one hand I miss the brightness and ease of view of the 8x42 Ultravid, especially if not observing in bright daylight, on the other hand the 8x42 always feels like a brick around the neck whereas the 8x32 magically disappears while not in use.
 Despite its flaws the tiny Ultravid embodies what a really great binocular should be - a door to a new world and a joy for everyday.